matschlue/bikesharing/README.md

   - Top starting and ending locations are located in popular hotspots for tourists (Manhattan).

 ## Summary
-The typical bike user is male, has a subscription and uses the ride to and from the office.
+The typical bike user is male, has a subscription and uses the bike to get to and from the office.
 However, during the weekend, bikes are also used to visit sightseeing spots within New York.
-In order to convince investors, future revenue predictions should be included into the presentation.
+In order to convince investors, future revenue predictions should be included into the presentation as well.
 Addintional visualizations could include revenue per gender/hour/ and costs per gender/hour.